 By Simon Gould

-Reasons a treadmill can stop suddenly
+Reasons and solutions for a treadmill stopping suddenly

 If your treadmill has been maintained then there will be other reasons for your problem.
 Check the belt is not getting old and worn.
-Whether it's been lubricated or not, a worn belt will cause a similar issue.
-It will stop to prevent itself from over heating.
-In this case the belt needs to be replaced.
+Whether it’s been lubricated or not, a worn belt will cause a similar issue.
+It will stop to prevent itself from overheating.
+In this case, the belt needs to be replaced.
 I have made a page about how to tell if the treadmill belt is worn out.

-If you do call an engineer to fix the problem, perhaps it might be an idea to get your treadmill serviced while he's there.
-Otherwise regular maintenance can be done and I have a thorough page that will help you with treadmill maintenance.
-There are procedures you can do weekly, bi weekly, monthly, quarterly and more.
-It's a lot of work but you do pay a lot for your treadmill so it might be worth doing what you can.
+If you do call an engineer to fix the problem, perhaps it might be an idea to get your treadmill serviced while he’s there.
+Otherwise, regular maintenance can be done and I have a thorough page that will help you with treadmill maintenance.
+There are procedures you can do weekly, bi-weekly, monthly, quarterly, and more.
+It’s a lot of work but you do pay a lot for your treadmill so it might be worth doing what you can.

 Thinking of buying a treadmill?
 Here’s my favorite, I always recommend it when asked*